 A young man struggles to follow in the footsteps of his ancestors traditional nomadic life with little more than a hut, his new wife and his treasured horse, an animal the Kyrgyz consider to be “the wings of man”.
 Brutality and beauty are the backdrop for this simple mountain life, where the search for identity sharpens in the face of modernization and materialism. > MORE

-"Come to the Edge" just won Best Documentary Short at the Fine Arts Film Festival in Venice, California and is an official selection at the Female Eye Film Festival in Toronto.
 The film is in an experimental synthesis of music, audio and NASA archival footage celebrating our unique human quest to find our place amongst the stars.
 The film was produced to celebrate the 10th anniversary of a National Science Foundation Artist and Writers project in Antarctica and coincide with the re-release of documentary "77 Below". > MORE

 TALKING TO THE AIR: THE HORSES OF THE LAST FORBIDDEN KINGDOM (documentary)